 Poombarai is a mountainous village near Kodaikanal that you will see on your way to Mannavanur.
 During the ride, you will be able to see the village from up in an aerial view and the cluster resembles a small European town with an orange-coloured thatched roof.

 Again, Poombarai does not have much to do in terms of tourist attractions.
 The village is most popular for Kuzhanthai Velappar Temple that dates back 3000 years.
 A Tamil man built the idol of Lord Murugan out of 9 alloys.
 The tale says that he claimed to have travelled all the way to China and had discovered the elixir of life.

 There aren’t any commercial properties or resorts in the village but you can have a day trip to the place.
 The locals grow a special variety of garlic and butter fruit in the nearby areas of the village.
 One can take a bus from Kodaikanal for the journey.

 So we did some digging around in Kodaikanal and some locals suggested to head over to Mannavanur village if you want to catch some ‘shrooms’ or magic mushrooms.
 So that’s what we did.
-The village is located right next to dense forests where shrooms grow naturally.
+In fact, the village is located right next to dense forests where shrooms grow naturally.